Come Live with Me Angel: Releases

-The song first appeared on Gaye's 1976 album I Want You, released on March 16, 1976.

-In 1995, a re-recorded version of the song by Ware was featured on his seventh album Taste The Love as the album's opening track.

-In 2001, UK label Expansion Records made Ware's Musical Massage album available on CD for the first time.
-The CD included previously unreleased tracks, including the original version of "Come Live With Me, Angel".
-Motown then followed suit by releasing their own pressing of the album in 2003.
-Motown issued a Deluxe Edition of Gaye's I Want You album in the same year, which included an unedited mix of the song that features a missing bridge section and several choruses of the trumpet solo played by Chuck Findley.

-Motown never issued Gaye's version of the song as a single in Gaye's lifetime.
-However, in 2016, Universal Music Japan and Captain Vinyl released "Come Live With Me, Angel" alongside Meli'sa Morgan's original version of "Fool's Paradise" on 7-inch vinyl exclusively to the Japanese market.
+The song first appeared on I Want You, Gaye's thirteenth album, released on March 16, 1976.
+A revised version of the song is featured on Ware's 1995 album Taste The Love as the album's opening track.
+UK record company Expansion Records reissued Ware's Musical Massage both on vinyl and on CD for the first time in 2001.
+The 2001 version contains previously unreleased tracks, such as "Comfort (a.k.a.
+Come Live With Me, Angel)" and "Long Time No See".
+Motown followed suit by releasing their own expanded edition pressing of the album in 2003.
+They also issued a deluxe edition of I Want You in the same year, which included an unedited mix of "CLWMA" that features a missing bridge section and several choruses of the trumpet solo played by Chuck Findley.
+Universal Music Japan and Captain Vinyl partnered to release Gaye's "Come Live With Me, Angel" alongside Meli'sa Morgan's "Fool's Paradise" on 7-inch vinyl exclusively to the Japanese market in 2016.

 Cover versions and samples

 In 1994, South African singer Audrey Motaung covered "Come Live With Me, Angel" on her album Colours Can't Clash.

-In 2003, Hip hop/Rap group G-Unit sampled "Come Live With Me, Angel" on their song "Wanna Get to Know You" from their album Beg for Mercy.

-In 2012, American musician Mndsgn sampled "Come Live With Me, Angel" on his song "Yahlubba(nu)" from his album Feels.
+American hip hop/rap group G-Unit sampled the track on their song "Wanna Get to Know You" from their 2003 album Beg for Mercy, as did musician Mndsgn on his song "Yahlubba (nnu)" from his album Feels, released in 2012.'

 Personnel

-Gaye's version, personnel per David Ritz and Harry Weinger.
+Gaye's version; according to David Ritz, Harry Weinger and AllMusic.